Vyral/base-template/_posts/2018-06-08-why-should-you-get-pre-approved.md

 <p style="text-align: center;"><em>Looking for a home?
 [Click here to search available homes.](http://www.viewcentralpahomes.com/){: target="_blank"} </em></p>

-<p style:"text-align: center;"><em>In this competitive market with low inventory and growing numbers of buyers, it’s important to enter the market with a leg up, so make sure you are pre-approved.</em></p>
+<p style="text-align: center;"><em>In this competitive market with low inventory and growing numbers of buyers, it’s important to enter the market with a leg up, so make sure you are pre-approved.</em></p>

 <center>&nbsp;</center>